How do you know if an online writer platform is legit? How do you learn how to spot writing scams?

 Review recent posts

-Which is fascinating, because there is no useful content posted on its Facebook page — it’s nothing but a series of MWJ logos.
-Which makes me wonder whether most ‘likes’ might be from fake profiles or bots…or people trapped liking it because once you do, the ‘like’ tab seems to disappear, making it impossible for you to unlike it.
+This is fascinating because there is no useful content posted on its Facebook page—it’s nothing but a series of MWJ logos.
+Which makes me wonder whether most likes might be from fake profiles or bots…or people trapped liking it because once you do, the ‘like’ tab seems to disappear, making it impossible for you to unlike it.
 (I discovered this after ‘liking’ the page to make sure I saw all the content, only to find there seemed to be no way to undo it.)

 Study comments from followers

-I did spot a couple of visitor posts in the right-hand sidebar on their FB page (the other “it’s a scam” comment is a response to this one – I’ve linked the graphic so you can click through and view):
+I did spot a couple of visitor posts in the right-hand sidebar on their FB page (the other “it’s a scam” comment is a response to this one).

 Compare profiles on other social media platforms

-How about Twitter?
-Their Facebook said their handle was @masterwritingjobs, so I headed over to Twitter and plugged that into their search box.
-I didn’t find a profile for MWJ, but I did get these comments, including one about a requested refund that never came:
+How about Twitter/X?
+Their Facebook said their handle was @masterwritingjobs, so I plugged that into the search box.
+I didn’t find a profile for MWJ, but I did get these comments, including one about a requested refund that never came.

 Final social-media red flag: This company has no LinkedIn profile at all.